Milton Bradley Company: Later years

 During the 1970s and 1980s, electronic games became popular.
 Milton Bradley released Simon in 1978, which was fairly late in the movement.
 By 1980, it was their best-selling item.

 In 1979, Milton Bradley also developed the first hand-held cartridge-based console, the Microvision.

 In 1983, seeing the potential in the new Vectrex vector-based video game console, the company purchased General Consumer Electronics (GCE).
 Both the Vectrex and the Microvision were designed by Jay Smith.

 During the late 1980s and early 1990s, Milton Bradley marketed a series of games (such as HeroQuest and Battle Masters) in North America that were developed in the United Kingdom by Games Workshop (GW) that drew heavily from GW's Warhammer Fantasy universe, albeit without explicit reference to the Warhammer product line.

 Hasbro ownership

-In 1984, Hasbro bought out Milton Bradley ending 124 years of family ownership.
+In 1984, Hasbro bought out Milton Bradley, ending 124 years of family ownership.
 The 1990s saw the release of Gator Golf, Crack the Case, Mall Madness, and 1313 Dead End Drive.

-In 1991, Hasbro acquired Milton Bradley's former arch-rival Parker Brothers.
+In 1991, Hasbro acquired Tonka, which included Parker Brothers.
 In 1998, Milton Bradley merged with Parker Brothers to form Hasbro Games.
 After the consolidation, Milton Bradley and Parker Brothers turned into brands of Hasbro before being dropped in 2009 in favor of the parent company's name, since adjusted to Hasbro Gaming.